Coeliac disease is usually treated by excluding foods that contain gluten from your diet.

 - gravies and sauces

-It's important to always check the labels of the foods you buy.
-Many foods – particularly those that are processed – contain gluten in additives, such as malt flavouring and modified food starch.
+It's important to always check the labels on the foods you buy.
+Many foods (particularly processed foods) include additives which contain gluten, such as malt flavouring and modified food starch.

-Gluten may also be found in some non-food products, including lipstick, postage stamps and some types of medication.
+Gluten may also be found in some non-food products, including lipstick, postage stamps and some medicines.

-Cross-contamination can occur if gluten-free foods and foods that contain gluten are prepared together or served with the same utensils.
+Cross-contamination can happen if gluten-free foods and foods that contain gluten are prepared together or served with the same utensils.

 Gluten-free foods (safe to eat)